-We show first that each square on the left is commutative.
-This follows for the first, third, and fourth square from functoriality of pullbacks.
-The second square on the left is commutative because of \ref{item:action-of-cycles:compatible-with-restriction}, while the last square on the left column is commutative because of \ref{item:f_*:open-immersion}.
+We first show that each square on the left is commutative.
+This follows for the first, third, and fourth squares from the functoriality of pullbacks.
+The second square on the left is commutative because of condition~\ref{item:action-of-cycles:compatible-with-restriction}, while the last square on the left column is commutative because of condition~\ref{item:f_*:open-immersion}.

 Next, we show that the right squares of the above diagram are commutative.
-This follows for the first square from the compatibility of proper pushforwards and pullbacks via open immersions (see \ref{item:f_*:open-immersion}), and for the third and fourth square by the same compatibility together with the functoriality of pullbacks.
-Commutativity of the second square on the right follows from \ref{item:action-of-cycles:enlargening-the-support}, while commutativity of the last square on the right follows from the functoriality of pushforwards, see \ref{item:f_*}.
+This follows for the first square from the compatibility of proper pushforwards and pullbacks via open immersions (see condition~\ref{item:f_*:open-immersion}), and for the third and fourth squares by the same compatibility together with the functoriality of pullbacks.
+The commutativity of the second square on the right follows from condition~\ref{item:action-of-cycles:enlargening-the-support}, while the commutativity of the last square on the right follows from the functoriality of pushforwards; see condition~\ref{item:f_*}.
 This concludes the proof in the case where $W_1\subset W_2$.
-The general case follows from this by replacing $W_2$ by $W_1\cup W_2$ and noting that this does not require to change $R'_2$, because $R'_1\subset R'_2$ holds by assumption. \end{proof}
+The general case follows from this by replacing $W_2$ by $W_1\cup W_2$ and noting that this does not require to change $R'_2$ because $R'_1\subset R'_2$ holds by assumption. \end{proof}

-\begin{lemma} Assume in the notation of Lemma \ref{lem:Gamma-ast} that $X=Y$, $c=\dim X$ and $\Gamma=\Delta_X$ is the diagonal with $\Delta_X\subset W$.
-Then $U'\subset U$ and $Z\subset Z'$ and the action
+\begin{lemma} Assume in the notation of Lemma \ref{lem:Gamma-ast} that $X=Y$, $c=\dim X$, and $\Gamma=\Delta_X$ is the diagonal with $\Delta_X\subset W$.
+Then $U'\subset U$ and $Z\subset Z'$, and the action